aboutcircles/circles-nethermind-plugin/src/Cache/API_REFERENCE.md

 - Returns array in same order as input addresses
 - `null` entries for addresses not found
-- No limit on batch size (be reasonable!)
+- Maximum batch size is 100 addresses

 ---